-- ⇒ The proportion who achieve successful sedation, as determined by a Sedation Assessment Tool score of ≤0, without the requirement of additional medication at 1-hour post randomisation. - $\Rightarrow\,$ Time from randomisation to medication administration.
+- ⇒ The proportion who achieve successful sedation, as determined by an SAT score of ≤0, without the requirement of additional medication at 1-hour post randomisation. - ⇒ Time from randomisation to medication ingestion in those participants who ingest the medication provided.

 Descriptive outcomes